bellobambo/dockercheat/README.md

-**docker complete cheatsheet from jsmastery.**
+# docker complete cheatsheet from jsmastery

-# download as zip file &
+**download as zip file &
-# install vscode pdf to view on vscode
+install vscode pdf to view on vscode
+**